floriankrb/python-setup/README.md

 ** READ carefully the output, type enter when needed **

+# Another way to install
+0 - Create a new env : conda create -n myenv ; conda activate myenv 1 - Install conda packages that are in packages-list.conda.txt : conda install -c conda-forge ....
+2 - Install pip packages that are in packages-list.pip.txt
+3 - Finalise jupyterlab packages : jupyter.labextension.install.sh  (this is not included in the automatic install.sh script)

 # How to add a package :
 - for one user :